-Swedish Match has 51 suppliers of raw tobacco.
-At present, the STP primarily covers raw tobacco for the production of snus, moist snuff and chewing tobacco.
-It covers 53 percent of our purchased raw tobacco volumes and 47 percent of raw tobacco suppliers.
+Swedish Match has 57 suppliers of raw tobacco.
+The STP covers raw tobacco for the production of snus, moist snuff and US chewing tobacco.
+The STP covers 47 percent of our purchased raw tobacco volumes and 47 percent of raw tobacco suppliers.